mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 </Tabs>
 ```

 Using React, how can we create the different `TabXXX` component so that it works this way?

-Let's talk about the `React.cloneElement` function.
+We could have done this using the context API, but for now, I want to introduce the `React.cloneElement` function.

 ### React.cloneElement

-This function allows to clone a React element with its props and also gives the ability to override them (or to add new ones).
+This function allows to clone a React element with its actual props with the possibility to override them or to add new ones.

 It can be used as following: